 The Dominican Republic issues tourist, business, work, student, and residency visas.
 Tourist visas can be issued for one or several entries and can be extended to 60 days.
 Any person, regardless of their nationality, can visit Dominican Republic if they are a legal resident of or, if they have one of the following valid visas in their passport: United States, Canada, United Kingdom or Schengen.
 Travelers who do not have a passport or visa from countries listed above or from other authorized countries will need to apply for a visa.
 To issue a visa the passport needs to have a validity of at least six (6) months.

 The departure tax is US$20.
 It is already included in your airline ticket fare.

 Be sure to always check for up-to-date requirements before traveling.

-You are allowed to bring the following into the Dominican Republic:
+You are allowed to bring the following items into the Dominican Republic:

 - A maximum of 20 packs of cigarettes, 25 cigars, or 200 grams of tobacco; and

-- Up to three (3) liters total of wine, beer, rum, whisky, or liquor.
+- Up to three (3) liters in total of wine, beer, rum, whiskey, or liquor.

 - You may also bring in gifts of a value of up to US$500 (five hundred United States Dollars) once every three months.